 Notre Dame

 People always love to take selfies in front of the Cathedral of Notre Dame, but the real views are from the top!
-Notre Dame attracted 13 million tourists every year before the famous fire that closed it to visitors.
+Notre Dame attracted 13 million tourists every year before the disastrous fire that closed it to visitors.

 The world mourned for this iconic Gothic Cathedral which is one of the best views in Paris.
 It’s an 800 year old icon not only for France but also for the world.
-But soon it will be back, with Christian relics still intact, including the tunic of St. Louis and the crown of thorns.
-The double rectangle towers are also safe.

 Metro Line 6

 Surprisingly, the Paris Metro Line 6 takes a route that gives you some of the best views in Paris.
-It crosses the Seine and offers a picture perfect view of the Eiffel Tower.
+It crosses the Seine and offers a picture-perfect view of the Eiffel Tower.
 Metro Line 6 was launched in 1906 between the Place de l’Etoile (which is on top of the Champs Elysees) and Place d’Italie (just outside Paris Chinatown).

-Since then, it has been extended into Place de la Nation.
+Since then, the Paris metro line has been extended into Place de la Nation.
 It is fascinating because it swoops down south across the Seine and stretches between Bir Hakeim and Passy which affords you the best views of the river!

 Pont Neuf

-Means New Bridge, but is ironically the oldest bridge which crosses the River Seine in Paris.
-It was constructed way back in the 16th century but this famous bridge still stands strong and sturdy at 278 meters long and 28 meters wide.
-It connects the Ile de la Cite with both sides of the Seine.
+Pont Neuf means “New Bridge” but is ironically the oldest bridge in Paris which crosses the famous River Seine.
+The views from here are stunning and unforgettable.
+The bridge was constructed way back in the 16th century and still stands strong and sturdy at 278 meters long and 28 meters wide.
+It connects the Ile de la Cité with both sides of the Seine.

 La Coulée Verte (Promenade Plantée)

-If you want to see one of the best views in Paris, check out La Coulée Verte, otherwise known as the Promenade Plantée.
+If you want to see one of the more unique views in Paris, check out La Coulée Verte, otherwise known as the Promenade Plantée.
 La Coulée Verte is a public park located in eastern Paris along a legendary rail line.
 It was saved from demolition in 1993 by the city of Paris and by the local residents by virtue of its being a hybrid public space where everyone can experience art, design and nature at the same time.

 L’Arc de Triomphe